During your studies

 Be active as a tutor, mentor or buddy yourself.

-Take part in different events every year which will give you the opportunity to show your own culture and learn about others, such as the international evening organised by the Students Union.
+Take part in different events every year which will give you the opportunity to show your own culture and learn about others.

 Check out employments fairs with companies that introduce themselves to their prospective employees.

-Join excursions to specialised fairs and events organised by your department.
+Join excursions to specialized fairs and events organized by your department.

 When you enrol, your official university email address is generated automatically and included in mailing lists (university, department and semester).
 They provide essential information that you should not miss.
-Please check this mail account regularly, or forward the messages to your active address.
+Please check this mail account regularly.

 Many departments use the news on their website to inform students about sudden changes (e.g. cancellation of lectures due to illness, new opening times) and calls for applications (scholarships, projects, etc.).
 We recommend you keep an eye on it too, not to miss anything!

-Whenever you move to different accommodation, alsways remember to have your address updated at Mannheim University of Applied Sciences.
+Whenever you move to different accommodation, always remember to have your address updated at Technische Hochschule Mannheim.
 Otherwise, important documents such as your certification of enrolment will not reach you.

 Leisure